Life is full, chaotic, noisy, and deeply beautiful. But to be honest, it can also be very stressful.

 Why it helps:

 Green tea contains L-theanine, a natural compound that promotes calm focus without drowsiness.
-Nettle supports stress-weakened adrenals and replenishes minerals.
+Nettle supports stress-weakened adrenals and replenishes minerals and chamomile which contains apigenin, this is an antioxidant that binds to specific receptors in the brain, potentially promoting relaxation and reducing anxiety.

 How I use it: